+6.5.4.2.3 The CAISO will publish the natural gas price indices used for the Real-Time Market when available.

 * * * *

 7.9.2 Reasons for Suspension or Limitation

 The CAISO may suspend or limit the ability of one or more Scheduling Coordinators to submit Virtual Bids if the CAISO determines that virtual bidding activities of one or more Scheduling Coordinators on behalf of one or more Convergence Bidding Entities detrimentally affect System Reliability or grid operations.
 Virtual bidding activities can detrimentally affect System Reliability or grid operations if such activities contribute to threatened or imminent reliability conditions, including but not limited to the following circumstances: